Bira/octopus-carnival/_drafts/wir-mm3-4e-giant-fire.md

 ---

-Like the ghouls we just covered, fire giants are classic monsters that appeared both in the original Monster Manual, and who were slated to appear in the upcoming Monster Vault.
+Like the ghouls we just covered, fire giants are classic monsters that appeared both in the original Monster Manual, and who would appear again in the upcoming Monster Vault.
 The MM3 gives a selection of fire giant stat blocks that complements that of the MV.

 ## The Lore